 - 1. Violating patient confidentiality, HIPPA regulations, and/or the photocopying of any patient documents. - 2.
 Inappropriate tone and volume of voice. - 3.
-Not following chain of command. - 4.
+Not following the chain of command. - 4.
 Discussing personal life with staff, residents or patients and their families. - 5.
 No Identification Tag (ID), out of uniform. - 6.
 Not performing skills or not following instructor directives promptly. - 7.
-Falsely reporting to the instructor that the staff was consulted regarding patient care. - 8.
-Unprofessional attitude. - 9.
+Falsely reporting to the instructor that the staff was consulted regarding patient care.

+- 8. Unprofessional attitude. - 9.
 Use of cell phones in clinical area. - 10.
 The performance of invasive or sterile procedures without the instructor's supervision. - 11.
-Unsafe patient care including performing a mechanical lift transfer without instructor.
+Unsafe patient care including performing a mechanical lift transfer without instructor. - 12.
+Falsifying attendance hours in clinical or class.